Pozzetto massacre: In popular culture

 One of the first media depictions of the Pozzetto massacre was in a 1987 episode of the Colombian television series "Este es mi Caso", in which Campo Elías Delgado was portrayed by Edgardo Román.

 In 2002, Colombian writer Mario Mendoza Zambrano published the novel Satanás, which presents the fictionalised accounts of the Pozzetto Massacre through the view of Delgado and the victims.
 The book was very successful and won the 16th Premio Biblioteca Breve award shortly after its release.
 Mendoza Zambrano met Delgado at the university in Bogotá when he was a literature student, lending him books later found by police in his apartment and keeping in contact with Delgado just several days before the massacre, later claiming that Delgado had actually sought him out on the day of the shooting.
 In 2007, Colombian producer Rodrigo Guerrero and director Andi Baíz adapted the book into a film, Satanás.
 In 2018, the events of the Pozzetto Massacre were illustrated in a graphic novel by Keco Olano.

 Instinto Asesino ("Killer Instinct") covered the Pozzetto Massacre in a Season 2 episode titled "La Masacre de Pozzeto" ("The Pozzetto Massacre") in 2011.

+A 2025 Netflix limited series, Estado de fuga 1986, presented a fictionalized version of the events.